kayla-manning/black-representation-ec/README.md

 # Representation of Black Voters in the Electoral College
 ### Kayla Manning, Spring 2021

 Does the Electoral College offer proportional representation for Black voters?
-This project contains the code and figures used to investigate that question.

 ## Background